 CJ 101 Introduction to Criminal Justice 3 Cr.

 A general survey of the principles, system, and process of criminal justice.
 Introduction to conceptions and definitions of crime, criminal law, and due process.
 Examination of the organization and operation of the three basic components of the criminal justice system -- the police, the courts, and corrections -- individually and in relationship to one another.
-Offered in fall semester.
+Cross-listed with CRMJ 201; not permitted to earn credit for both CJ 101 and CRMJ 201.
+Offered: Fall, Spring.

 This course presents the development of criminal law in the United States and discusses its principles, sources, distinctions, and limitations.
 The following topics are covered in detail: criminal liability; offenses against persons, property, public peace and public justice; preparatory activity crimes; and defenses available to those charged with criminal activity.
-Offered spring semester.
+Offered: Fall, Spring.

 CJ 201 Criminology 3 Cr.

 This course covers the various biological, psychological, and sociological types of theory that have been offered to explain the incidence of crime in society.
 Various types of crime, including violent, property, corporate, political and victimless crime, methods of studying crime, and characteristics of criminals are also examined.
-Offered spring semester.
+Prerequisite: CJ 101, Grade of C of higher.
+Offered: Fall, Spring.

 CJ 209 Methods of Social Science Research 4 Cr.

 An examination of the methodological foundations of the social sciences; the logic and technique of empirical inquiry; the nature of social facts, the operationalization of concepts, and the construction of hypotheses; research designs including surveys, interviews, experiments, observation, and evaluation; the organization and analysis of data; graph and table construction and interpretation; the common problems of empirical social research; and research ethics.
 Emphasis given to criminal justice applications.
 The lab part of the course instructs students how to use and apply SPSS and other relevant software.
-Cross-listed with SO 209.
-Offered fall semester.
-Classroom and Laboratory 4 hours.
+4 Lecture hours and 4 Lab hours.
+Cross-listed with SO 209; not permitted to earn credit for both SO 209 and CJ 209.
+Offered: Fall, Spring.

 CJ 300 Topics in Criminal Justice 3 Cr.